vaspa6/CheckOutTest/README.md

 ## Installation

 ## Assumptions
-- Merchant will be calling the gateway in a RESTful manner,
+- Merchant will be calling the gateway in a RESTful manner
-- We don't want to store CVV information in our data store for compliance reasons,
+- We don't want to store CVV information in our data store for compliance reasons
+- 3D security is not used
 - Use of greater separation between data objects for future-proofing from the assumption made that this is MVP for this project

 ## Improvements
 - Automated API tests ran on a build pipeline/release process (PostMan for example)
 - Implementation of Fluent Validator (or similar library) instead of the custom data annotations for validation
+- Introduces additional entities
+- Add more unit tests
+- Addition of specific exceptions
 - Improve Authorisation (via Cloud services or Identity server)
 - Implementing an Adapter pattern to keep interactions with a Bank generic and build adapter specifically for every single 3rd part bank
+- Implementing encryption for recieved data (against sniffing attacks)

 ## Cloud
 For a Cloud deployment/setup, I would use an API Management service (both Azure and AWS provide very similar services) which will be the point of contact for the API endpoints.